andrey-lepekhin/andrey-lepekhin.github.io/_posts/2026-02-10-Soundproof-Sleep-Capsule.md

 At first I blamed my construction, then my testing setup.
 Later, theory explained one of the dips: at certain frequencies, the sound waves bounced back and forth inside the cube at exactly the right spacing to reinforce each other — like pushing a kid on a swing at just the right moment.
 The cube's internal dimensions were accidentally *tuned* to amplify the very frequencies I wanted to block.[^acoustic-modes] I never figured out the second, sub-300 Hz dip.

-After that graph, I went into avoidance mode.
-For weeks the designs sat untouched, and "ambitious" started to feel like "delusional."
+After that graph, I avoided the designs for weeks.
+I started to doubt that a full-size capsule was realistic.

 In retrospect, the pivot to metamaterials was partly genuine curiosity and partly a refusal to sit with the failure.

 ## Thousands of Tiny Bottles

-Eventually I went looking for a different lever — something smarter than "add more plywood."
-That's how I found **acoustic metamaterials** — materials whose behavior comes less from what they're made of and more from how they're shaped.
+I started looking for a way to reduce the amount of plywood.
+That search led me to **acoustic metamaterials** — materials whose behavior comes less from what they're made of and more from how they're shaped.

-Jet engines can't be sealed, so they reduce noise with honeycomb structures that act like thousands of small [Helmholtz resonators](https://en.wikipedia.org/wiki/Helmholtz_resonance) tuned to specific frequencies.
+Jet engines can't be sealed, so some use honeycomb structures containing thousands of small [Helmholtz resonators](https://en.wikipedia.org/wiki/Helmholtz_resonance) tuned to specific frequencies.
 A Helmholtz resonator is simpler than it sounds: blow across a bottle top and you hear a note.
 That note is the air in the neck bouncing against the air trapped in the body, and the bottle absorbs energy at exactly that frequency.
 Change the bottle's shape, change the frequency it eats.
 Now imagine thousands of precisely shaped "bottles" embedded in a wall — each one swallowing a different slice of the noise spectrum.

-I read acoustics papers and kept running into the same seductive idea: attenuation without the weight.
-Could geometry replace some of what I'd been trying to purchase with sheer mass?
+The papers kept returning to the possibility of attenuation with less mass.
+I wanted to know whether geometry could replace some of the plywood.
 [One paper (Hedayati et al., 2024)](https://www.mdpi.com/2683028) had enough data for me to reproduce the build.

 This led to a delightful detour into parametric CAD — design software where every dimension is a variable you can tweak, then regenerate the whole model.
 Unlike the cube, this could iterate without sawdust: tweak a dimension, regenerate, print again.
 I ended up building [a parametric generator](https://github.com/andrey-lepekhin/helmholtz-array-generator) and 3D-printing an array of Helmholtz resonators.